 However, some places are more set up for wild camping than others: Scandinavian countries such as Sweden and Finland have the ‘right to roam’ thoroughly embedded in their culture, meaning that you can to ski, camp and otherwise enjoy yourself on all land other than private gardens without fear of reprisals.
 In other countries, however, the situation is more difficult.
-For example, in Ireland and Greece, it is illegal to camp outside a designated campsite.
-With that in mind, here are the some of the world’s best destinations to wild camp:
+For example, in Ireland and Greece, it is illegal to camp outside of a designated campsite.
+With that in mind, here are some of the world’s best destinations to wild camp:

 Scotland is home to arguably the most dramatic scenery in the UK, and also some of the most relaxed rules regarding wild camping.
-Try the Outer Hebrides for real remoteness, or Galloway Forest Park for star gazing: the areas is a designated area of natural darkness, and the lack of light pollution will give you an uninterrupted view of the heavens.
+Try the Outer Hebrides for real remoteness, or Galloway Forest Park for stargazing: the areas is a designated area of natural darkness, and the lack of light pollution will give you an uninterrupted view of the heavens.

-Iceland has one of the world’s lowest crime rates, and its friendly people make travelling there a pleasure.
+Iceland has one of the world’s lowest crime rates, and its friendly people make traveling there a pleasure.
 The country is also notoriously expensive, and wild camping is an attractive option for exploring on a budget.
 Forget chic hotels with hot tubs and head to the plethora of natural springs that bedeck the countryside or camp near the cliffs and whale watch from your sleeping bag.
 Wild camping in national parks is, however, forbidden, and technically you must ask the permission of any farmer on whose land you wish to camp.

 Lapland is one of the world’s most perfect untouched wildernesses.
 Home to the Northern Lights in winter and the midnight sun in summer, Lapland is a place of primordial, otherworldly beauty and absolute solitude.
 Camping inside the arctic circle will also earn you serious bragging rights!
 Visit in Autumn for mild temperatures, ruska (Autumn colors) and the chance to kayak through clear waters.